 - Soneva Jani - huge overwater villas with a retractable roof for stargazing, a slide going into the lagoon, and a glass cutout in the floor

-- Six Senses Zil Pasyon is a brand new resort that has the most stunning spa in the World located amid granite boulders with sensational ocean views.
+- Six Senses Zil Pasyon has one of the most stunning spas in the World located amid granite boulders with sensational ocean views.

 - North Island and Fregate Island Private are nature preserves located on their own islands that offer the very finest in luxury, service, and unique flora and fauna.